-Prior to the first year of operation, INCA will hire an entire elementary school staff (K-6).
+Prior to the first year of operation, NICA will hire an entire elementary school staff (K-6).
 These individuals will primarily come from local and regional markets and include a blend of new and experienced educators with K-12 backgrounds and subject area experts from other sectors.
 It is important to recognize that there is not a large pool of American classical educators to hire from, so each new school that opens must train and develop their own teachers.
 For that reason, we anticipate recruiting a faculty made up of professionals with a range of backgrounds.
-The qualifications that will unite them are: (a) subject area expertise, (b) a love of learning, and

-(c) a desire to teach and instill virtue in students.
+The qualifications that will unite them are: (a) subject area expertise, (b) a love of learning, and (c) a desire to teach and instill virtue in students.

 One of the most valuable components of our partnership with the Hillsdale College Office of K-12 education is that they provide intensive training to the faculty of a new school before it opens (at no cost).
-The summer before we launch, a team of teacher trainers and professors will come to INCA for two weeks and provide a deep dive for our faculty in all aspects of curriculum and classical pedagogy.
+The summer before we launch, a team of teacher trainers and professors will come to NICA for two weeks and provide a deep dive for our faculty in all aspects of curriculum and classical pedagogy.
 This training will be followed up on internally with twice-monthly professional development sessions built into the faculty meeting schedule and classroom observations conducted by the principal.
 Observations will occur at minimum once every two weeks and include follow-up coaching as needed.
-Moreover, Hillsdale College hosts a free classical education conference every summer that includes segments on curriculum, instruction, and leadership.
+Moreover, Hillsdale College hosts a free classical education professional development conference every summer that includes segments on curriculum, instruction, and leadership.
 This conference is a focused follow-up to the initial training provided to school faculty and sessions are presented by a combination of Hillsdale K-12 staff and teachers employed at American classical schools throughout the country.
-INCA has budgeted enough money to ensure that every teacher will have the financial means to travel to the conference annually.
+NICA has budgeted enough money to ensure that every teacher will have the financial means to travel to the conference annually.

-Beyond the first year of operation, INCA will begin to build an upper school (7-12).

-Desired qualifications for teachers in the upper school will be much more specific, with a preference for candidates with graduate level education in a subject area.
-For example, an ideal U.S. History teacher would be someone with a PhD in history or a closely related field, though someone with a master's degree in that discipline would also be viable.
-TVCA has been able to accomplish this hiring objective and we are confident in our ability to replicate their success.
-Efforts to build recruiting relationships with colleges and universities are underway, including Baylor University, George Fox University, St. Johns College, Templeton Honors College, Torrey

-Honors College, University of Dallas, and Wyoming Catholic College.
+After the first year of operation, NICA will begin to build an upper school (7-12).
+Desired qualifications for teachers in the upper school will be more specific, with a preference for candidates with graduate level education in a subject area.
+Efforts to build recruiting relationships with colleges and universities are underway, including Baylor University, George Fox University, St. Johns College, Templeton Honors College, Torrey Honors College, University of Dallas, and Wyoming Catholic College.
 We will continue to build these pipelines and establish new ones over the next few years so that when we are ready to begin upper school hiring, necessary recruiting relationships will already be in place.